All Products

 Use the AccessKey pair of a RAM user

-In the ACK cluster of Account A, the secret-free component saves the AccessKey ID and AccessKey secret of a RAM user from Account B to pull private images from Account B. Although this method is simple to configure, the AccessKey ID and AccessKey secret are stored in plaintext, which poses a security risk.
+In the ACK cluster of Account A, the passwordless component uses the AccessKey ID and AccessKey secret of a RAM user from Account B to pull private images from Account B. Although this method is simple to configure, the AccessKey ID and AccessKey secret are stored in plaintext, which poses a security risk.

-1. In Account B, create a RAM user and ensure that the RAM user has the cr.* permissions.
+1. In Account B, create a RAM user and grant the RAM user the cr.* permissions.

 1. Create a RAM user.

-2. Create a custom policy with the following content and grant the policy to the RAM user to grant the user the permissions to obtain instance information and pull images.
+2. Create a custom policy with the following content and grant the policy to the RAM user.
+This grants the RAM user the permissions to obtain instance information and pull images.

 {